LLnCSoftware/mserve/examples/04routing/04routing.md

 We show how to implement a dispatch algorithm as a plugin.
 TODO: dispatch seems a better word than routing.
 Is there a good reason to use two words for this one idea?

+TODO: Put in a section that says, in general, to write a dispatching plugin, you should do the following: 1-Add a file to the xyx directory that starts with "dispatch-" 2-Add a function to that file that will be called with the following arguments... make it a step-by-step process, ok?
+Or is this in there already?

 This example uses the same client and servant as the examples 02quickauth and 03multihost, including secure\_invocation.q but without the authentication and authorization plugins.